lineGrip Safety and Warnings

 Temperature-Load Diagram for lineGrips with Type-3 Rubber Plates

-A few examples with the lineGrip G4 for clarification:
+A few examples with the lineGrip G5 for clarification:

-When the ambient (air) temperature is around 30°C, the EWL is 13 kN, which means, it is absolutely uncritical to load the lineGrip G4 with 13 kN pulling force.
-You may load it with up to 15 kN, but you should be cautios and alert, because at this temperature, slippage is possible, when exceeding 13 kN.
+When the ambient (air) temperature is around 30°C, the EWL is 13 kN, which means, it is absolutely uncritical to load the lineGrip G5 (and G4) with 13 kN pulling force.
+You may load it with up to 15 kN, but you should be cautios and alert, because at this temperature, slippage is possible when exceeding 13 kN.

-When the ambient (air) temperature is around 40°C, the EWL is 7 kN, which means, it is absolutely uncritical to load the lineGrip G4 with 7 kN pulling force.
-You may load it with up to 11 kN, but you should be cautios and alert, because at this temperature, slippage is possible, when exceeding 7 kN.
-At this temperature it is not advisable to exceed 11 kN without proper cooling of the lineGrip, because slippage is likely, when doing so.
+When the ambient (air) temperature is around 40°C, the EWL is 7 kN, which means, it is absolutely uncritical to load the lineGrip G5 with 7 kN pulling force.
+You may load it with up to 11 kN, but you should be cautios and alert, because at this temperature, slippage is possible when exceeding 7 kN.
+At this temperature it is not advisable to exceed 11 kN without proper cooling of the lineGrip, because slippage is likely when doing so.

 All of these load values are to be understood as general guidelines.
 There are numerous factors that can negatively influence the gripping power of the lineGrip to your slackline.
-The above values assume, that the rubber plates are in proper condition (less than 2 years old) and the webbing used is in good condition and made of uncoated PES or PA (Nylon), free of pollution by dirt, debris and substances other than pure water.
+The above values assume proper condition of the rubber plates (less than 2 years old, undamaged) and the webbing used is in good condition and made of uncoated PES or PA (Nylon), free of pollution by dirt, debris, and substances other than pure water.

 The previous section explained the correlation between temperature and grip strength of the lineGrip.
 Therefore, it is very important to always keep an eye on the lineGrip’s temperature while you use it.